Batch Tomogram Reconstruction with Batchruntomo in IMOD 5.1

 The Boundary Model is used to indicate regions where the fiducial seed model should be selected for tracking, or where patch tracking should be done.
 If you have data sets needing such models, check the box before pressing the 3dmod icon to draw the model, so that 3dmod can be given the right filename and location.
 The file is named with the data set root name plus "_rawbound.mod" and is placed in the current location of the data set.
 For a dual-axis data set, the model is transformed to be used with the second axis.
 When using fiducials, the transformation is based on the previous run of Transferfid for transferring fiducials; when patch tracking, Transferfid is used at this point to find the transformation.
 You need to draw one or more contours just on one view, the zero-degree one if possible.

 If entries are made to Exclude Views, the views will currently be carried through into the coarse and fine aligned stacks but skipped in tracking, alignment and reconstruction.
-A directive can be supplied in a template or starting batch file to remove the excluded views.
+An option can be set in the Preprocessing section of the Advanced screen or a directive supplied in a template or starting batch file to remove the excluded views.
+That same section has options to enable automatic exclusion of dark images near the ends of the tilt series stack (e.g., by setting SD criterion for excluding high tilt views to 0.5).

 Setting Parameters for the Data Sets